 Bullying is repeated oppression, physical or psychological, of a less powerful person by a more powerful person or group.
-Refer to the school's Bullying Prevention Policy. ..\.\Policy Statements\Bullying Prevention Policy.doc

-Harassment is any verbal, physical or sexual conduct (including gestures) which is uninvited, unwelcome or offensive to a person.
+Harassment is any verbal, physical or sexual conduct (including gestures) which is uninvited, unwelcome or offensive to a person and usually repeated.
 Harassment is usually directed at a person because of their gender, race, creed or abilities.
 It can be subtle or explicit.
+It is the exertion of power by one person over another.
+Often presenting as bullyish behaviour, which makes a person feel embarrassed, offended, upset, devalued, degraded, afraid, frustrated or angry.